Correlations in a quantum switch-based heat engine with measurements: A proof-of-principle demonstration: Methods and error analysis

 where $R_y(\alpha)$ and $R_z(\alpha)$ denote rotations by an angle~$\alpha$ about the $y$- and $z$-axes, respectively.
-This composite sequence performs a rotation of the state about an arbitrary axis of the Bloch sphere~\cite{glendinning2010rotations}.
 The goal of this transformation is to align the Bloch vector of~$\mathbf{Q}$ along the $z$-axis; depending on the resulting orientation, the stroke corresponds to work extraction (positive) or work investment (negative).
-For simplicity, we set $\alpha_1 = -\pi$ and determine the remaining rotation angles as \begin{widetext}
+We determine the rotation angles as